Which Cloud is best for your Startup

 Public Clouds

 Public clouds are typically hosted on shared servers by a third party hosting provider.
 For startups, the biggest benefits can be realized from public clouds.
 Scalability and the ability to efficiently accommodate variable peak loads are hallmarks of public clouds.
 As a result, startups involved with e-commerce sites can benefit greatly from this model.
 Software as a Service (SaaS) applications are usually hosted on public clouds as well, though many of these companies now offer alternatives.
+If you are curious to know more which cloud is best for your startup, visit Edmentum.

 Private Clouds